OnKure Therapeutics, Inc. $OKUR Shares Sold by Cantor Fitzgerald L. P.

-Cantor Fitzgerald L. P. reduced its holdings in shares of OnKure Therapeutics, Inc. (NASDAQ:OKUR – Free Report) by 26.5% in the 3rd quarter, HoldingsChannel.com reports.
-The institutional investor owned 491,863 shares of the company’s stock after selling 177,676 shares during the period.
-Cantor Fitzgerald L. P.’s holdings in OnKure Therapeutics were worth $1,353,000 as of its most recent SEC filing.
+Cantor Fitzgerald L. P. cut its holdings in shares of OnKure Therapeutics, Inc. (NASDAQ:OKUR – Free Report) by 26.5% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 491,863 shares of the company’s stock after selling 177,676 shares during the quarter.
+Cantor Fitzgerald L. P. owned approximately 3.63% of OnKure Therapeutics worth $1,353,000 at the end of the most recent quarter.

-A number of other hedge funds have also made changes to their positions in the stock.
-Acorn Capital Advisors LLC increased its stake in shares of OnKure Therapeutics by 97.2% in the second quarter.
-Acorn Capital Advisors LLC now owns 2,839,674 shares of the company’s stock worth $6,787,000 after buying an additional 1,400,000 shares during the last quarter.
-Shay Capital LLC grew its holdings in OnKure Therapeutics by 417.8% during the 2nd quarter.
-Shay Capital LLC now owns 782,046 shares of the company’s stock worth $1,869,000 after acquiring an additional 631,008 shares in the last quarter.
-Highbridge Capital Management LLC grew its holdings in OnKure Therapeutics by 51.2% during the 2nd quarter.
-Highbridge Capital Management LLC now owns 663,607 shares of the company’s stock worth $1,586,000 after acquiring an additional 224,810 shares in the last quarter.
-Prosight Management LP increased its position in shares of OnKure Therapeutics by 67.8% in the 3rd quarter.
-Prosight Management LP now owns 267,959 shares of the company’s stock worth $737,000 after purchasing an additional 108,267 shares during the last quarter.
-Finally, GSA Capital Partners LLP increased its position in shares of OnKure Therapeutics by 172.1% in the 3rd quarter.
-GSA Capital Partners LLP now owns 59,224 shares of the company’s stock worth $163,000 after purchasing an additional 37,459 shares during the last quarter.
-Institutional investors and hedge funds own 90.98% of the company’s stock.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Highbridge Capital Management LLC raised its holdings in OnKure Therapeutics by 51.2% in the second quarter.
+Highbridge Capital Management LLC now owns 663,607 shares of the company’s stock valued at $1,586,000 after acquiring an additional 224,810 shares in the last quarter.
+XTX Topco Ltd acquired a new position in OnKure Therapeutics during the 2nd quarter worth $25,000.
+Acorn Capital Advisors LLC increased its position in shares of OnKure Therapeutics by 97.2% in the 2nd quarter.
+Acorn Capital Advisors LLC now owns 2,839,674 shares of the company’s stock worth $6,787,000 after purchasing an additional 1,400,000 shares during the last quarter.
+Rangeley Capital LLC bought a new stake in shares of OnKure Therapeutics in the 2nd quarter worth about $71,000.
+Finally, Shay Capital LLC raised its stake in shares of OnKure Therapeutics by 417.8% in the 2nd quarter.
+Shay Capital LLC now owns 782,046 shares of the company’s stock valued at $1,869,000 after purchasing an additional 631,008 shares in the last quarter.
+90.98% of the stock is currently owned by hedge funds and other institutional investors.

 OnKure Therapeutics Price Performance